 Help coordinate the programming of any leadership conferences and retreats in conjunction with the advisors.

-Shall be a voting member before the Faculty Senate, President’s Council, Oregon Student Association (OSA; if ASOIT affiliates in the given year), and other committees on which they sit and will represent the student body.
+Shall be a member before the Faculty Senate, President’s Council, Oregon Student Association (OSA; if ASOIT affiliates in the given year), and other committees on which they sit and will represent the student body.
+Voting rights determined by appointment.

-Collaborate with ASOIT Wilsonville (ASOITW) through ASOIT Council. at least once per term, of which, one must be hosted in person in Wilsonville.
+Collaborate with ASOIT Portland-Metro (ASOITPM) through ASOIT Council.
+At least once per term, of which, one must be hosted in person in Portland-Metro.

 Communicate regularly with each officer in order to know how each officer is working to meet position requirements, goals and initiatives.